mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 The above sentence is also true for the computations in the `Raise<E>` context.
 As we did in the previous articles, we'll prove it by implementing a function that returns the gap between the salary of a given job and the salary of the job with the highest salary among all companies.
 We'll call this function `getSalaryGapWithMax`.

-To implement it, we need first to ass a new method to the `Jobs` module, the `findAll` function returning all the jobs listed in our database:
+To implement it, we need first to add a new method to the `Jobs` module, the `findAll` function returning all the jobs listed in our database:

 ```kotlin
 interface Jobs {